JakobLycken/strategysynthesiser/README.md

 ### vertex.py
 Creates the vertices.

-Since the program is a stand alone product it can be used to find winning strategies as long as there are .dot files.
+Since the program is a stand alone product it can be used to find winning strategies as long as there are .dot files creates in the same style as by the MKBSC-tool.